Skip to main content

 Our goal is to establish cross-border collaboration in Europe to share ideas, best practices, and innovations in artificial intelligence in higher education.

-Join us in Breda, Netherlands, October 19-20, 2026!
+Join us in Breda, Netherlands, 19-20 October 2026!

 Who is the teaching and learning with AI in Europe conference for?

-Teaching and Learning with AI in Europe is designed for university professionals, researchers, and policymakers from Europe and beyond who are interested in exploring the potential of AI in the European Higher Education Area (EHEA) classrooms.
+Teaching and Learning with AI in Europe is designed for university professionals, lecturers, researchers, and policymakers from Europe and beyond who are interested in exploring the potential of AI in the European Higher Education Area (EHEA) classrooms.

 Whether you’re advancing AI in pedagogy, research, or institutional innovation, this event offers a unique opportunity to explore real-world applications and exchange ideas with colleagues across the European higher education landscape.